The Comprehensive Guide to Dietary Fibers: Unlocking Health, Wellness, and Vitality In the vast and intricate world of nutrition, few comp...

 - Developing Palatable

-into widely consumed, affordable foods like bread, rice, noodles, and
+Incorporating fiber into widely consumed, affordable foods like bread,

-programs, labeling regulations) to promote awareness and access to
+(e.g., school food programs, labeling regulations) to promote awareness

 - Understanding Cultural